 - What do I do when I want to have an adviser look at my schedule to make sure I’m on target to graduate?

 All students are encouraged to create an Individualized Academic Plan (IAP) to assist them in tracking the requirements and timeline needed to graduation.
-Students can use Excel, Word, or request a Semester Academic Plan worksheet from their adviser.
+Students can request a IAP worksheet from their adviser.
 In addition, the IAP worksheet can be found under the “Suggested Academic Plans” in the menu.
 Students should use their Academic Requirements (audit) and suggested academic plans located in the Bulletin as tools to complete their IAP.
 Once completed, students can send their IAP and current copy of their Academic Requirements report (audit) to their adviser for review and feedback.
 An IAP can assist in the scheduling of courses each semester and provide the answer of whether students are on track or not.
-Students should review their plans once a semester with their adviser.
+Students should review their IAP once a semester with their adviser.

 - What do I do if I have a form for my adviser to review and sign?

 Advisers need time to approve, review and sign any form.
 Students should not expect same day signatures on any form.
 In addition, it could be determined that a different faculty or staff member’s signature is needed and an Adviser is not the appropriate contact.
 Students should allow two to three business days for return of form.
 A current Academic Requirement (audit) should be attached to all forms requesting signatures.
 Students should schedule an advising consultation in Starfish to meet with their adviser regarding the form.
-Students can also choose to email their adviser with an explanation, or drop-off in the Kinesiology Advising Center, 270 Rec Hall.
-Additional time may be needed during peak advising periods
+Students can also choose to email their adviser with an explanation and attachment.
+Additional time may be needed during peak advising periods.

 - What are the criteria requirements to enter into the Kinesiology major and how can I change my major to Kinesiology?